 But if you do, you’ll encounter some truly intriguing timepieces, one of these being the Heritage Advisor automatic alarm watch.

-The Heritage Advisor is a self-winding watch with alarm function from Tudor.
-It’s constructed of steel with titanium, and sports an unorthodox cognac dial.
+The Heritage Advisor is a self-winding watch with an alarm function from Tudor.
+It’s constructed of steel with titanium and sports an unorthodox cognac dial.

 Its dial is like no Tudor you may recognize, in fact the whole design is, and this is exactly what makes it exceptional.
 The uncommon alarm functionality is almost secondary, or a secret only known by those who wear it.

-Nevertheless, the Heritage Advisor makes for an attractive and unconventional timepiece that remains eternally useful in it’s functionality and quality.
-Those already looking “outside the box” in the alarm complication sphere, may find further fulfilment with this this “dark horse” Tudor Advisor.
+Nevertheless, the Heritage Advisor makes for an attractive and unconventional timepiece that remains eternally useful in its functionality and quality.
+Those already looking “outside the box” in the alarm complication sphere, may find further fulfillment with this “dark horse” Tudor Advisor.

 - Brand – Tudor